 - % of spreadsheets that receive, send or do both

-We claim that spreadsheets that receive and send data are more intelligent.
+Our theory of LQ posits that spreadsheets that both receive and send data are more intelligent.
 Why?
-Because we know that if a system has a high node-link rate, then from the link rate we know that this system is really linked and data between spreadsheets flows.
+Because we know that if a system has a high node-link rate, then we know that this system is highly integrated.
 In a practical sense, this means that in a given team people get data they need from others or send data to others who will require it.
-Moreover, if domain users have spreadsheets that receive and send data, probably these spreadsheets transform data and will eventually be sent to other co-workers for further analyses.
+Spreadsheets that receive and send data, are likely used to transform data from a source and send to other spreadsheets for visualization or further analyses.

-Let’s look at a particular user of ours, Novadaq.com.
+Let’s look at a particular user of ours, Novadaq.com who has a current LQ of 119.
 Novadaq is an enterprise that manufactures medical equipment.
 As a company, they use Sheetgo in their management to link data among their employees.
-As a user of Sheetgo, Novadaq counts with more than 900 hundred links around their 450 linked spreadsheets, which makes them one of our heaviest users.
+As a user of Sheetgo, Novadaq has more than 900 hundred links between 450 linked spreadsheets, which makes them one of our heaviest users.
 This means there are approximately 2 links per spreadsheets.
 Moreover, the weight of spreadsheets that send and receive data reach 36%.
 This lets us conclude, that certainly, Novadaq makes heavy and good use of Sheetgo.